2005mohit/ids_model/README.md

   3. Results from both models are combined and returned in a user-friendly format.

 - **Deployment:**
-  The entire pipeline is saved as `IDS_Pipeline.pkl` for easy loading and use in the Streamlit app, enabling real-time network traffic detection and classification through a consistent, end-to-end interface.
+  The entire pipeline is saved as `IDS_Pipeline_joblib.pkl` for easy loading and use in the Streamlit app, enabling real-time network traffic detection and classification through a consistent, end-to-end interface.

 ### Web Application